Chapter 7.2.1 Strategic approaches

 Behaviour change

-The government’s draft ‘Route Map’ to achieve the very challenging 20% reduction needs a whole new strong emphasis on demand management.
-At present, it relies heavily on incentives of increased active travel cash, better public transport etc. However it is very clear (as strongly stated by Committee on Climate Change CEO Chris Stark and by transport experts such as the University of Stirling’s Prof Iain Docherty) that incentives alone are seriously insufficient.
+The government’s draft ‘Route Map’ to achieve the very challenging 20% reduction needs a new strong emphasis on demand management.
+At present, it relies heavily on incentives of increased active travel cash, better public transport etc. However it is very clear (as strongly stated by former Climate Change Committee CEO Chris Stark and by transport experts such as the University of Stirling’s Prof Iain Docherty) that incentives alone are seriously insufficient.

 Friends of the Earth Scotland’s ‘On the Move’ report estimates that an additional £1.6bn investment is needed per year to meet the Scottish Government’s target of reducing car traffic by 20%, and highlights the economic and social benefits this will bring.
 It suggests that 22,000 jobs could be directly created in Scotland by investing in public transport, plus hundreds of thousands more indirectly in areas like manufacturing and infrastructure construction.
 It also finds that the public transport infrastructure projects planned in the Scottish Government’s Strategic Transport Projects Review 2 need to be completed by 2030, much sooner than currently scheduled, to meet the 20% car-km reduction target.

-There are many methods of charging, and a combination is likely to be needed.
+There are many methods of charging, and a combination is likely to be needed, that takes into account that rural needs are different to urban.
 All require political courage, and, for that reason, we have seen little action so far on this, the most essential and urgent demand-management tool.
 The UK Government should be pressed on replacing petrol duty with distance-based charging (probably varied according to location and vehicle type).
-Scottish local authorities already have powers for local congestion charging and workplace parking levies, but must be incentivised by government to use these powers, and the powers themselves should be expanded.
+Scottish local authorities already have powers for local congestion charging and workplace parking levies, but must be incentivised by the government to use these powers, and the powers themselves should be expanded.
 Another option, which could be used in combination, is the variable climate-based MOT levy discussed below – see section on road user charging policies later in this chapter for more on these points.

 The implementation plan must set out a clear route map, with actions focused on the sustainable transport hierarchy – active travel at the top, then public transport, followed by electric vehicles.
 There is a need not only to promote active travel and public transport, but also to reduce car use, including by reducing the convenience of car driving, especially for short journeys where alternatives are available.